airyhq/airy/docs/docs/guides/contributing-connectors.md

 ## Component File Structure

-Below is a model of a single component inside.
+Below is a model of the file stucture of a single component inside the `airy-components` repository.

 ```
 /airy-components